The Three Strangers: Plot

 One stormy March night in the 1820s, a shepherd and his wife are holding a party to celebrate the christening of their daughter.
 Inside the lonely cottage, nineteen people are gathered in a small room, warming themselves in front of a crackling fire, while outside the storm rages.
 An unexpected knock is heard at the door, and a stranger asks leave to come in for shelter.
 He is heartily welcomed, given a seat in the chimney corner, some tobacco, and a jug of mead.
 The stranger makes himself entirely at home, and soon it seems likely he will drink the place dry.

 A second knock is heard, and another stranger seeks refuge from the weather.
 He explains he is on his way to the nearby town of Casterbridge, where he has a job to do at 8 o'clock the next morning.
 This stranger is initially reticent about his occupation, but it soon becomes clear from his songs that he is the local hangman.

 A third stranger knocks and asks the way.
 On seeing and hearing the company from the threshold, the man reacts as if terrified, closes the door and flees.
 The company falls silent, not knowing what to make of this odd behaviour.
 Then, the repeated sound of an alarm-gun is heard in the distance: a signal that a prisoner has escaped from Casterbridge jail.
 The hangman, as representative of the law, calls on the company to form a search party to chase and apprehend the fleeing prisoner.

-After a long pursuit late into the night, the fugitive is captured and returned to the cottage, where a magistrate and turnkey await him.
-But the turnkey unexpectedly announces that this is not his man.
-The stranger explains that he is in fact the escaped prisoner's brother, and was on his way to visit him in his condemned cell when he stopped at the cottage to ask his way.
+After a long pursuit late into the night, the third stranger is captured and returned to the cottage, where a magistrate and turnkey await him.
+But the turnkey unexpectedly announces that this is not the prisoner he is seeking.
+The man explains that he is in fact the escaped prisoner's brother, and was on his way to visit him in his condemned cell when he stopped at the cottage to ask his way.
 When he opened the cottage door he saw his own brother sitting in the chimney corner, with his hangman unknowingly jammed in next to him, the two men joined in song.

 The next morning the search resumes, this time for the stranger in the chimney corner.
 But the country-folk now know that the man they seek has been condemned to death merely for sheep-stealing, and he has their sympathy.
 The search is not as thorough as it might have been, and the sheep-stealer is never seen again.
 Decades later, the tale of the three strangers remains as well known as ever in the local area.